Western Art was a creative American form starting in the 1880s. It followed the course of Western expansion promoted by the U.S. government.

 A few other artists were contemporaries of Remington and Russell.
 Although not as popular, or as well-known, they are worth mentioning.

-Some Examples of Affordable Western Art
+Categories of Western Art

 Aficionados of Western art often look for specific types of subject matter.
 They may want to complete their collection with works they still don't have.
 Or they may only specialize in one type of category.
 Some people may only be able to buy one or two pieces for their home, and choose a type they love most.